-The allowance for doubtful accounts was \$47 million at March 31, 2005 and \$44 million at December 31, 2004.
+The allowance for doubtful accounts was \$80 million at September 30, 2005 and \$44 million at December 31, 2004.
 Allowance for doubtful accounts is determined considering factors such as length of time accounts are past due, historical experience of write-offs, and our customers' financial condition.
-Accounts receivable are written-off when they are deemed uncollectible.
+The September 30, 2005 allowance includes a provision related to the bankruptcy of a customer in the U.S. and Europe.